What about stewardship? (31/3/11)

 14 But He said to him, "Man, who made Me a judge or an arbitrator over you?"
 15 And He said to them, "Take heed and beware of covetousness, for one's life does not consist in the abundance of the things he possesses."
 NKJV

-Jesus did NOT tell the rich brother to give the other brother a greater share…he warned the one asking NOT to covet.
+Jesus did NOT tell the older brother to give the younger brother a greater share…he warned the one asking NOT to covet.

 (The main point Jesus makes is that our relationship with God is a far more important focus for life than the accumulation of wealth)

 In the following parable the common ‘stewardship' assumption is that the ‘talent’ which the rich man gave his servant was intended to be a teaching about ‘money’.
 This scripture does not even imply that we are stewards in a physical sense.
-The ‘talent’ below is clearly the ministry for the stewardship of the gospel of the kingdom of heaven...this is shown in the parallel verse in Luke 19.
+The ‘talent’ below is clearly the ministry of the stewardship of the gospel of the kingdom of heaven which had been entrusted to Israel...this is shown in the parallel passage in Luke 19.

 Matt 25:14-30